MoonTao1/1348/README.md

 </div>

->The architecture of the proposed model.
-The model consists of three structures, two feature extractors with shared parameters, a predictor and a domain adaptation module.
-The target domain data does not pass through the predictor, and only the source domain data passes through the predictor to calculate the loss value.
-The data of the two domains need to go through the domain classifier for domain discrimination, and a classification loss is obtained.
+>The architecture of our model.
+The encoder adopts a dual-branch architecture.
+Cross-modal fusion is then performed to integrate the two.
+The unlabeled target data does not go through the decoder.

 ## 💻Dataset